Bengals' Higgins says 'I'm in a good place right now'

 “You know, it was hard (to see),” Higgins said.
 “Obviously, (I) wasn’t in a good place to play the rest of that game, so I’m kind of glad that we chose not to play.”

+As a 37-minute news conference involving Buffalo coach Sean McDermott and quarterback Josh Allen came to an end, Allen stayed seated and said he wanted express support for Higgins.

+“I do want to say one more thing: I haven’t reached out to Tee.
+I hope that he got some relief today.
+I saw some stuff on Twitter.
+And people should not be attacking him whatsoever.
+And I’m glad that Damar’s family came out and said that.
+And hopefully he found some relief today.
+Because that’s a football play.
+And I hope that he doesn’t hold that upon himself because there’s nothing else that he could have done in that situation.”

-Higgins’ Bengals teammate Tyler Boyd is a friend of Hamlin’s from the Pittsburgh area.
-Both played at Pitt.
-Boyd said he knew something was wrong when he tried to talk to Hamlin after the collapse.
+Back in Cincinnati, Bengals receiver Tyler Boyd said he knew something was wrong when he tried to talk to Hamlin after he collapsed.

+Boyd and Hamlin both grew up in the Pittsburgh area and played college football at Pitt.

 “I was trying to speak to him, and he wasn’t giving me anything,” Boyd said.
 “And just seeing that, and then (I) just kind of went shocked.
 But it still didn’t hit me yet, you know, because that’s a football play.
 But once everybody was coming over, and it was getting kind of serious.
 It kind of touched me in a way to where, man, you just can’t take things for granted.
-You know, like, regardless of who we’re playing against, that’s my brother, no matter what.
-You know, I grew up with him.”
+You know, like, regardless of who we’re playing against, that’s my brother, no matter what.”

 Higgins said it was an emotional release to get back to practice on Wednesday and Thursday.
 The Bengals host the Baltimore Ravens in the regular-season finale on Sunday.